JustinMShea/phoenixdown/README.md

 ### Initial setup

-Using **huskydown** has some prerequisites which are described below.
-To compile PDF documents using **R**, you need to have LaTeX and several related packages installed.
+Using **huskydown** has some prerequisites, such as Pandoc, LaTeX and some fonts.
+To compile PDF documents using **R**, you need to have Pandoc, LaTeX and several related packages installed.
+If you have a recent version of  [RStudio](http://www.rstudio.com/products/rstudio/download/), then you already have Pandoc and don't need to do anything more about that.

+Next is LaTeX.
 By far the easiest way to install LaTeX on any platform is with the [`tinytex`](https://yihui.name/tinytex/) package:

 ```
 install.packages(c('tinytex', 'rmarkdown'))